Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Set iTxt = Nothing 'Erase temp Instance

-The Array index Variable incremented by 1.
-The TextArray() of WrapTextBox is Redimensioned for 1 to 1 elements and the keyword Preserve ensures that the earlier elements, if any, with the data should be preserved.
+The Array index Variable is incremented by 1.
+The TextArray() of WrapTextBox is Redimensioned for 1 to 1 elements, and the keyword Preserve ensures that the earlier elements' data, if any, are preserved.
 The statement Set TxtArray(j) = iTxt saves the WrapTextBox object instance iTxt in the first Array element of the TxtArray() object collection.
-The next statement Set iTxt = Nothing releases the memory occupied by this temporary WrapTextBox Instance for reuse.
+The next statement, Set iTxt = Nothing, releases the memory occupied by this temporary WrapTextBox Instance for reuse.

-When we assign another TextBox Instance to the same temporary object iTxt it will look for free space in memory and will not overwrite earlier objects held in memory.
+When we assign another TextBox Instance to the same temporary object, iTxt, it will look for free space in memory and will not overwrite existing objects held in memory.

 Now, let us design our Demo Form.